exAspArk/batch-loader/README.md

 * Batching is isolated, load data in batch where and when it's needed.
 * Automatically caches previous queries.
 * Thread-safe (`BatchLoader#load`).
-* No need to share data through instance variables or custom defined classes.
+* No need to share data through variables or custom defined classes.
-* No dependencies, no monkey-patches, no extra primitives such as Promise, about 150 LOC.
+* No dependencies, no monkey-patches, no extra primitives such as Promises, just 150 LOC.

 ## Usage